bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/example.md

         sys.exit(1)
 ```

-### Query for token total supply
+### Token Total Supply

-However, as mentioned above, the data source can take any number of arguments.
-The example below, also written in
+As mentioned above, a data source can take any number of arguments.
+The example below, gives an example of a data source
-Python, gives an example of such a script that requires two arguments.
+which requires two arguments.

 This data source queries the given network's RPC endpoint for the total supply of a given token address.